rsocket/rsocket/Protocol.md

 ## Introduction

-Specify a protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
+Specify an application protocol for [Reactive Streams](http://www.reactive-streams.org/) semantics across an asynchronous, binary boundary.
 For more information, please see [Reactive Socket](http://reactivesocket.io/).

 ReactiveSockets assumes an operating paradigm.
 These assumptions are: